marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     Yes.

     KING KORBOZ
     The rug in the throne room almost killed me when I stepped on it.
-We also haven't seen Orryn and Warryn in the last tenday, I believe that shapechanger is responsible for that as well.
+We also haven't seen Orryn and Warryn in the last tenday.
+I believe that the shapechanger is responsible for that as well.
 I can't lose Gnerkli, please kill it!

     FRANCINE (WHISPERING)
     Then it can be anything around us.